Siamese Dream: Recording and production

 While Chamberlin performed all drum parts on the album, he would disappear for days on drug benders that caused everyone to fear for his life.
 After one incident where the drummer had disappeared for two or three days, Corgan "put the hammer down", according to Vig, and had Chamberlin perform the drum part for "Cherub Rock" until his hands bled.
 Due to Corgan's urging, Chamberlin checked into a rehab clinic.
 Corgan told Spin later that year, "You know, I gave them a year and a half to prepare for this record...
 I'm surrounded by these people who I care about very much, yet they continue to keep failing me."
 Corgan explained that he began to take the actions of others personally; he said, "If you really think about it, of course, someone doesn't do the job because they're lazy, or they don't think it's important.
 But I took it as, 'You're not worth going home and working on the song.'"

 Meanwhile, Corgan was also going through his own problems.
 He would admit in 2011 that throughout the recording process he had been planning his own suicide.
 Stating that he had gotten rid of most of his things and was "fantasizing about my own death, I started thinking what my funeral would be like and what music would be played."

 Virgin began to grow impatient with the album's recording as it went over budget and became behind schedule.
-The band, however, would not let the company cut corners if it meant compromising the sound.
+The band, however, would not let the label cut corners if it meant compromising the sound.
 By the time recording was completed, Corgan and Vig felt too emotionally exhausted to mix the record.
 Corgan suggested that engineer Alan Moulder mix the album, due to his work on Loveless by My Bloody Valentine.
 Moulder booked two weeks in a studio to mix the album; the mix ended up taking 36 days to complete.
 Eventually, the album was finished after four months and $250,000 over budget.